AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-clients.md

 uid: managecommunityclients
 ---

-# Add and remove community clients
+# Manage community clients

 Clients are applications that act on behalf of users and allow programmatic access from APIs to shared data and resources.
 The `Community Details` page lets you add and delete clients.
 You can only add [client-credentials clients](xref:ccClients) to a community.

-To perform the following procedures, you must be a Community Administrator.
+## Prerequisites for community client management

+- To add a client to a community, the client must already exist in OCS.
+For more information about creating clients, see [Add a client credentials client](xref:gpClientCredentialsClient).

+- You must be a [community administrator](xref:ccRoles#community-administrators-preview) to manage community clients.

 ## Add clients to a community

-To add a client to a community, the client must already exist in OCS.
-For more information about creating clients, see [Add a client credentials client](xref:gpClientCredentialsClient).

 To add a client to a community, follow these steps: